freent-project/.github/profile/README.md

 OpenWindows offers "dev mode" which enables installation of executables without a signature.
 If you are here to contribute, enable it.
 See the [docs](https://freent-project.github.io/freent31-docs).

+## Why is the first FreeNT version "3.1"?

+Windows NT 3.1 was the first Windows NT kernel so FreeNT follows that.